Raid on Scarborough, Hartlepool and Whitby: Raid

+The bombardment of Hartlepool by the cruisers Seydlitz and Moltke on 16 December 1914.

 The shore batteries remained confused about the approaching ships until shells began to fall.
 The German ships were at such short range that the shell fuzes did not have time to set and many failed to explode or ricocheted into the town, because they were travelling horizontally, rather than plunging.
 Two shore guns fired at the leading ship, while the third fired at the last, smaller, vessel.
 The gunners were hampered by a rising cloud of smoke and dust around them, affecting visibility.
 They found their shells had no effect on the armoured sides of the ships, so instead aimed at masts and rigging.
 The accuracy of the third gun was sufficient to oblige Blücher to move behind the lighthouse to prevent further hits.
 Two of her 15 cm guns were disabled; the bridge and a 210 mm gun were damaged.